Also feel free to check out my

 My main contributions were:

-A large part of my contributions consisited of work on the games enemy AI.
+A large part of my contributions consisted of work on the game's enemy AI.

 Though most of its features remain unused in-game, a slightly improved version can be found on Github.

-I made use of steering behaviours - specifically an improvement on BOIDs.
-BOIDs are a great way to create swarming / flocking masses of enemies.
+I made use of steering behaviours - specifically an improvement on BOIDs, which are a great way to create swarming / flocking masses of enemies.

 To speed up performance, for the necessary distance checks, a spatial hashmap is used.